 We also show that the number of clusters can be consistently estimated.
 Since the blocking partition prior model involves spanning trees with a diverging number of nodes as $n$ increases, we derive several original graph-theoretical results related to spanning trees to establish partition consistency, which may be of independent interest for future research.
 Furthermore, based on the partition consistency, we show the Bayesian posterior contraction rate of $\tmmathbf{\theta}(\cdot)$ and prediction error.
 To the best of our knowledge, our work is among the first to develop Bayesian spatial domain partitioning consistency under the spatial infill domain asymptotic framework.

 The rest of the paper is organized as follows.
 We introduce Spat-RPM in Section \ref{SEC:MODEL} and present theoretical results in Section \ref{SEC:mainresult}.
-In Section \ref{SEC:simu}, we conduct a numerical simulation on U-shape to examine the asymptotic properties of Spat-RPM.
+In Section \ref{SEC:simu}, we conduct numerical simulations to examine the properties of Spat-RPM.
 In Section \ref{SEC:realdata}, we apply our model to real data to demonstrate results.
-Technical proofs are contained in Section \ref{SEC:proof} and Supplementary Material.
+Supplementary Material contains all technical proofs and additional model details.